NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 The majority of the photos are various portraits of members of the Williams family, including the parents of Fanny Williams Fry and various members of the Alston family.
 There is also a small group of unidentified landscape and house photos (11:5-6), possibly of Fry’s home on 227 Fisher Park Circle.
 Photos of Fry himself are mostly press photos taken by Jack Moebes while Fry was mayor (11:3).

-Collection Weaknesses: While the collection contains materials pertaining to his professional life and civic interests, it is hard to get a sense of Fry on a personal level.
+Collection Weaknesses: While the collection contains materials pertaining to Fry’s professional life and civic interests, it is hard to get a sense of him on a personal level.
 The correspondence written by him is minimal.
-Secondly, in spite of the letters written to Fry, there are few documents pertaining directly to him during his term as mayor, with the exception of photos and newspaper clippings.
+Secondly, in spite of the letters written to Fry, few documents pertain directly to him during his term as mayor, with the exception of photos and newspaper clippings.
 There is also little genealogical information about the Fry family.

 1. Correspondence.
 11 folders (ca. 250 items). ca. 1800-1961.